mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

       // Returns the result of the internal find() operation on the key vault collection. getKeys(): Iterable<Document>;

-      // Adds a keyAltName to the keyAltNames array of the key document in the key vault collection with the given UUID.
+      // Adds a keyAltName to the keyAltNames array of the key document in the key vault collection with the given UUID (BSON binary subtype 0x04).
       // Returns the previous version of the key document. addKeyAltName(id: Binary, keyAltName: String): Optional<Document>;

-      // Removes a keyAltName from the keyAltNames array of the key document in the key vault collection with the given UUID.
+      // Removes a keyAltName from the keyAltNames array of the key document in the key vault collection with the given UUID (BSON binary subtype 0x04).
       // Returns the previous version of the key document. removeKeyAltName(id: Binary, keyAltName: String): Optional<Document>;